Recess (TV series): Recess: All Growed Down

 Recess: All Growed Down is a Disney direct-to-video animated film released on December 9, 2003.
 After being kidnapped by kindergarteners, the main characters recall stories about how they used to get along with each other.
 It is a compilation of the episodes "The Legend of Big Kid", "Wild Child", and "The Kindergarten Derby", plus a new story showing the main characters as kindergarteners.

 Recess: Taking the Fifth Grade

 Recess: Taking the Fifth Grade (also known as Recess: Taking the 5th Grade) is a 59-minute Disney direct-to-video animated film released on December 9, 2003.
 It is a compilation of "No More School", "Grade Five Club", and "A Recess Halloween", three new stories that involve the main characters in fifth grade.
+The film serves as the series finale and the sequel to Recess: School's Out.